Beauty Killer: Background

 Recording for the album was done in the span of nearly a year.
 The tracks "Get Away with Murder", "Prisoner" and "Louis Vuitton Body Bag" were recorded at Mad Dog Studios in Burbank, California.
 Star also recorded the album's title song, "Beauty Killer", at UVS Labs in Los Angeles, California.
 While in Silverlake, California, Star recorded the songs "Love Rhymes with Fuck You", "Fame & Riches, Rehab Bitches" and "Queen of the Club Scene" at Pulse Recording.
 While there, Star also recorded part of the track "Electric Sugar Pop".
 The recording for that song was finished in Chicago, Illinois.
 Star also stopped in Santa Monica, California.
 While there, he recorded multiple songs for the album, including "Bitch, Please!", "Get Physical" and "Fresh Meat", which were recorded at EMI Publishing Studios.
 "Lollipop Luxury" was recorded at The Tree Fort and Sound City in Los Angeles, California and Hot Beats in Atlanta, Georgia.
 "Lollipop Luxury" was originally released in 2008, as the lead promotional single from Star's second extended play, Cupcakes Taste Like Violence, and went on to become one of his signature songs amongst fans.
 For Beauty Killer, Young Money rapper Nicki Minaj appears on a new version of the song.
 Although the composition remains mostly unchanged, the beginning of the song states "Jeffree Star and Nicki Minaj", where as the original version did not state Star's name.
 After the second chorus, Minaj has a rap verse, which includes references to songs such as "Milkshake" by Kelis.
 Matt Skiba, who had gained notability as the lead singer and guitarist for punk rock band Alkaline Trio, provides guest vocals for the song "Louis Vuitton Body Bag", which is named after the French fashion house Louis Vuitton, which gained popularity mainly for its purses and bags.
-Electronic rock duo Breathe Carolina are provide vocals on the track "Fame & Riches, Rehab Bitches", which is featured as the tenth song on the album.
+Electronic rock duo Breathe Carolina provide vocals on the track "Fame & Riches, Rehab Bitches".